The Leh to Manali Highway

-A lazy afternoon cruising the beautiful backwaters, with the addition of a delicious lunch, was a most refined way of spending an afternoon.
+A lazy afternoon cruising the beautiful backwaters on a Kerala houseboat, with the addition of a delicious lunch, was a most refined way of spending an afternoon.

 It is advisable to dress modestly (shoulders and legs should be covered) and you will need to wear a head covering before entering the complex.
 We always tend pack scarves whenever we travel as they easily scrunch into the luggage and are very useful not only for visiting religious sites but also for sun protection, wrapping things up or any number of purposes.
 However, coverings are available outside the temple at very low cost if you forget to bring your own.
 You will need to remove your shoes and walk through a pool before entering the temple in order to wash your feet.
 Bags and shoes can be kept in the cloak room before entry to the temple.
 Photography is allowed in the outer parikrama (the walkway surrounding the sarovar – the holy pool) but not inside the temple itself.